-The National Association of Broadcasters Public Service department assists local television and radio stations in serving audiences with timely and important community-oriented initiatives on topics such as health, education, safety, volunteerism and civic discourse.
-Indeed, Broadcasters' unrivaled commitment to public service leads to greater support of local issues, stronger and safer neighborhoods, cleaner cities, successful charities, healthier residents and a helping hand when people need it most.
-NAB also works to create public awareness of the unique and important role broadcasters play in communities they serve.
+The NAB Public Service department assists local television and radio stations in serving audiences with timely, important community-oriented initiatives on topics such as health, education, safety and civic discourse.
+Broadcasters' unrivaled commitment to public service leads to greater support of local issues, stronger and safer neighborhoods, cleaner cities, successful charities, healthier residents and a helping hand when people need it most.
+NAB also works to create public awareness of the unique and important role broadcasters play in their communities.

 State-by-state and station by station, NAB's interactive public service map highlights how radio and television broadcasters are effectively improving the quality of life in their communities and supporting important causes with local and national significance.